jorgebucaran/fisher/README.md

 ## Dotfiles

-When you install a plugin, Fisherman updates a file known as *fishfile* to track what plugins are currently enabled.
+When you install a plugin, Fisherman updates a file known as the *fishfile* to track what plugins are currently enabled.

 * Customize the location of the fishfile.